SeisComP/seiscomp/doc/base/getting-started.rst

 ======================================

-To update the configuration when new stations have been added or modified, :program:`seiscomp update-config` needs to be run.
+To update the configuration when new stations have been added or modified, :command:`seiscomp update-config` needs to be run.
 This creates configuration files of modules that do not use the configuration directly, writes the trunk bindings to the database and synchronizes the inventory with the database.